-Nowadays, if you run a business, you need a website in order to attract customers and maintain loyal, profitable relationships with them and business owners need to start thinking of their website as an asset for their business, just like a physical location can be welcoming or inhospitable, so can your website but with potentially far more visitors.
+Nowadays, if you run a business, you need a website in order to attract customers and maintain loyal, profitable relationships with them.
+Business owners need to start thinking of their website as an asset for their business; just like a physical location can be welcoming or inhospitable, so can your website, but with potentially far more visitors.
 Knowing how much a website cost requires an in-depth overview of the many hidden costs of building, maintaining, and marketing your website.

 What’s right for your business…

 Investing in a business website requires careful consideration.
 Cost is always an issue, and what might be right for your business could be completely wrong for another business in a different industry or market.

 Investing in a Business Website – Cost Breakdown:

 In this section, you’ll go through each of the three key elements of a successful website—building, maintaining, and marketing—to see what, exactly, you require in each stage and the approximate range of costs for each today.

 How Much Does a Website Cost to Build?

 Web design prices can vary considerably depending on whether you do it yourself or hire out the job.
 Here is a brief overview of the difference in price ranges between those three choices:

 Building a website, expect the following price averages: